openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 by the operator, but it is to be noted that if the ingresscontroller is updated from `Unmanaged` to `Managed` any changes done will be lost during re-sync.

-If the ingresscontroller is deleted, and the associated *DNSRecord* still exists it will also be marked for deletion and finalizer on the *DNSRecord* will not be removed by the operator, so the cluster admin will need to manually remove the finalizer on the *DNSRecord* to ensure it is deleted along with the ingresscontroller.
+If the ingresscontroller is deleted when `.loadbalancer.dnsManagementPolicy` is set to `Unmanaged`, the *DNSRecord* CR will be deleted as per current implementation but the DNS record on the cloud provider will not be deleted by the operator and will require the cluster admin to manually delete it.
-This ensures we don't have any orphaned *DNSRecords* (records that don't have an associated ingresscontroller).
-The operator also will not delete the DNS records on the DNS provider that are associated with the *DNSRecord* CR, this will need to be manually deleted by the cluster admin.

 The support provided by the installer and this new field aren't entirely mutually exclusive, i.e. if customer has opted to disable DNS management cluster